MicroEJ/Tool-Project-Template-VEEPort/README.md

 The first time, the <VEE_PORT> build requires to download modules that are available on the MicroEJ Central Repository.
 The <VEE_PORT> will also build the `bsp` project and link it with MicroEJ VEE and the Application to produce an executable.

-Please wait for the Application start, or for the final message:
+Wait for the Application start, or for the final message:

 ```sh
 BUILD SUCCESSFUL